 Well, it has a name: Death by PowerPoint.
-We actually have a whole article on Death by PowerPoint and how you can avoid committing this sin in your own presentations.
+We have a whole article on Death by PowerPoint and how you can avoid committing this sin in your presentations.

-Trying out the 10 20 30 rule is a great place to start, but here are some of the other ways you can spice up your presentation.
+Trying out the 10-20-30 rule is a great place to start, but here are some other ways to spice up your presentation.

 Tip #1 – Make it Visual

-That ‘6 word per slide’ rule that Seth Godin talks about may seem a little restricting, but its point is to make your slides more visual.
+That ‘6 words per slide’ rule that Seth Godin talks about may seem a little restricting, but its point is to make your slides more visual.

-More visuals help to illustrate your concepts and heighten your audiences’ memory of the key points.
-In fact, you can expect them to walk away with 65% of your info remembered if you use images, videos, props and charts.
+More visuals help to illustrate your concepts and heighten your audience’s memory of the critical points.
+You can expect them to walk away with 65% of your info remembered if you use images, videos, props and charts.

-Compare that to the 10% memory rate of text-only slides and you’ve got a pretty compelling case to go visual!
+Compare that to the 10% memory rate of text-only slides, and you’ve got a compelling case to go visual!

 Tip #2 – Make it Black

 Another pro tip from Guy Kawasaki, here.
-A black background and white text is a far more powerful combination than a white background and black text.
+A black background and white text is a far more potent than a white background and black text.

 Black backgrounds scream professionalism and gravitas.
-Not only that, but light text (preferably a bit more gray rather than pure white) is easier to read and scan.
+Not only that, but light text (preferably a bit greyer rather than pure white) is easier to read and scan.